DevOps Trends to Look Forward to in 2021

 Still Not DevOps Certified?

-Just knowing about DevOps isn’t enough.
+Just knowing about DevOps trends isn’t enough.
 A DevOps certificate can catalyze a new career and ensure higher pay and recognition.

 You also get to specialize in a specific aspect of DevOps based on the certification you choose.
 For instance, the DevOps Fundamental course is designed to prepare you to best meet market demands.